 Tasting like a “cleaning product from under my sink,” as one woman on the tour described it, this Indian Pale Ale has a bold up-front citrus flavor followed by a bitter bite of hops.
 I’m a fan, but clearly, IPAs are an acquired taste.

-If you plan a Fort Collins beercation, you’ll find several Fort Collins accommodations less than two miles from both New Belgium Brewing Company and Odell Brewing Company.
-The following lodging options are my top picks for staying near the New Belgium brewery in Fort Collins.
+Are you planning a beer-cation in Fort Collins?
+You’ll find several Fort Collins accommodations less than two miles from both New Belgium Brewing and Odell Brewing Company.
+Below, I’ve shared my top picks for staying near the New Belgium brewery in Fort Collins.

 The Elizabeth Hotel, Autograph Collection [Earn Marriott Points]